SuperbWebDeveloper11/blog-api/README.md

 ## blog-api
 Blog API project built using Django Rest Framework, with the following models: Post, Comment, Postlike, Commentlike
-It offer Three ways fo doing crud operations:
+It offer 4 ways fo doing crud operations:
   - using hardcoded views
   - using mixins
   - using generic views